hicodember/GitHub-Copilot-Evaluation/README.md

 # GitHub-Copilot-Evaluation
-This project presents a structured evaluation of GitHub Copilot as a production AI-assisted development toolfor a fictional enterprise client.
-A mid-sized software company in the healthcare and finance sectors.
-The evaluation covers code analysis, prompt engineering, debugging, code generation, and ethical risk assessment.
+This project presents a structured evaluation of GitHub Copilot as a production AI-assisted development tool.

 # CS 530 - AI Principles and Applications
 ### 9-1 Final Project: GitHub Copilot Evaluation